Skip to main content

 • work with the Disability Services team to coordinate, schedule and manage alternative arrangement exams.

-• schedule type A and B exams with ProctorU (online proctoring service), check ProctorU settings etc.
+• schedule online Live+ exams with ProctorU (online invigilation service), check ProctorU settings etc. (not applicable to BYOD exams)

 • create exam-specific sites in Canvas